GSA/ficam-pacs/pages/pacs_intro.md

 permalink: /
 ---

 This _Physical Access Control System (PACS) Guide_ will help you understand concepts related to _Federal Identity, Credential, and Access Management_-compliant PACSs.
-At a high-level, a PACS is a collection of technologies that controls physical access at one or more federal agency sites by electronically authenticating employees, contractors, and visitors.
+At a high level, a PACS is a collection of technologies that control physical access at one or more federal agency sites by electronically authenticating employees, contractors, and visitors.

+{% include alert-info.html content="The contents of this guide are meant to be informative and do not serve as the basis for determining PACS compliance.
+Agency-specific guidance should supersede the recommendations within this guide, where appropriate." %}

 To learn more:
 1. [What is a Physical Access Control System?]({{site.baseurl}}/what-is-pacs/)